turingschool-examples/adopt_dont_shop/README.md

 ## Evaluation

 Before your evaluation, choose 2 user stories to present.
-Try to pick user stories that you think will deliever the highest value in terms of feedback from the instructor.
+Try to pick user stories that you think will deliver the highest value in terms of feedback from the instructor.

 During the evaluation, you will present your user story: